Contact: Daryl G. Kimball, Executive Director, 202-463-8270 x 107

 The CWC is implemented by the Organization for the Prohibition of Chemical Weapons (OPCW), which is headquartered in The Hague with about 500 employees.
 The OPCW receives states-parties’ declarations detailing chemical weapons-related activities or materials and relevant industrial activities.
 After receiving declarations, the OPCW inspects and monitors states-parties’ facilities and activities that are relevant to the convention, to ensure compliance.

-The CWC is open to all nations and currently has 192 states-parties.
+The CWC is open to all nations and currently has 193 states-parties, including Palestine.
 Israel has signed but has yet to ratify the convention.
 Three states have neither signed nor ratified the convention (Egypt, North Korea and South Sudan).

 For a complete listing of states-parties and signatories, please see Chemical Weapons Convention Signatories and States-Parties.